travelandco/travelandco.github.io/_trips/2026-03-14-zlijeb-the-wizard-portal.md

 ## IV.
 The return: Logic, refueling, and future system states

-On the descent, we passed the van driver again — now fully awake and talkative.
+On the descent, we passed the van driver again, now fully awake and talkative.
 A former musician, now helping his son run a transport operation.
-Before we reached the car, he had answered every logistical question we'd been carrying about the area since before we arrived.
+Before we reached the car, he had answered every logistical question we'd been carrying since before we arrived.

 As we drove back toward Sarajevo, a new plan took shape.
-Over the May Day long weekend, we are looking at a multi-day return to **Durmitor**.
-Since it is only late March, the "adjacent possible" suggests we might squeeze in another summit during April.
+Over the May Day long weekend, we are looking at a multi-day return to Durmitor.
+But, since it is only late March, the "adjacent possible" suggests we might squeeze in another summit during April.

-Our final stop was **CJ** in Sarajevo.
-Having been diverted from **Vrata Hercegovine** due to the high demand for Iftar reservations, we opted for the buffet and picked our fuel straight from the line.
+Our final stop was CJ in Sarajevo.
+Having been diverted from Vrata Hercegovine due to the high demand for Iftar reservations, we opted for the buffet and picked our fuel straight from the line.

 On the way home, one thought stayed.
-The Wizard doesn't hold you with chains — he holds you with announcements.
+The Wizard doesn't hold you with chains, he holds you with announcements.
 Gate changes, departures, redirections, always one more thing to wait for.
 But somewhere back at the trailhead, a man in long johns had already opted out of that arrangement entirely.
 No gate, no schedule, no performance.
 Just his mountain, his car, and his own timing.

 We were just catching up.